|Open House for Prospective Students||Sunday, November 1, 2020 at 9:00 a.m.|

 Applications from students who want to transfer into Frisch from other schools are accepted on a rolling basis.
 All students considering transfer must complete an application for admission.

 Our Mechina program is for students who have no formal Jewish education.
-Applicants must have the ability to read Hebrew and are exempt from the JSAT LEVEL 8 exam.
+Applicants must have the ability to read Hebrew.
 Applications to this program are accepted on a rolling basis.
 Mechina applicants may apply for a Shay Scholarship.
 The Shay Scholars Program is a merit based program which defrays a portion of Frisch tuition.
 For additional information contact firstname.lastname@example.org.

 Frisch offers tuition assistance to families based upon financial need.
 An application and supporting documentation must be submitted after registration.
 A scholarship committee conducts a confidential review of all applications and determines the amount of assistance to be given.
 Learn more by clicking here.